NetApp Cloud Volumes ONTAP vs VMware vSAN comparison

 Find out what your peers are saying about NetApp Cloud Volumes ONTAP vs. VMware vSAN and other solutions.
 Updated: March 2024.

-NetApp Cloud Volumes ONTAP is ranked 1st in Cloud Software Defined Storage with 17 reviews while VMware vSAN is ranked 3rd in HCI with 13 reviews.
+NetApp Cloud Volumes ONTAP is ranked 1st in Cloud Software Defined Storage with 60 reviews while VMware vSAN is ranked 2nd in HCI with 226 reviews.
 NetApp Cloud Volumes ONTAP is rated 8.8, while VMware vSAN is rated 8.4.
-The top reviewer of NetApp Cloud Volumes ONTAP writes "Easier to control data since we can run queries across all our platforms with a single solution".
-On the other hand, the top reviewer of VMware vSAN writes "Gives us a lot of advantages when we need to expand resources".
-NetApp Cloud Volumes ONTAP is most compared with Azure NetApp Files, Amazon S3, Amazon EFS (Elastic File System), Google Cloud Storage and Red Hat Ceph Storage, whereas VMware vSAN is most compared with VxRail, Microsoft Storage Spaces Direct, HPE SimpliVity, Red Hat Ceph Storage and Nutanix Cloud Infrastructure (NCI).
+The top reviewer of NetApp Cloud Volumes ONTAP writes "Its data tiering helps keep storage costs under control".
+On the other hand, the top reviewer of VMware vSAN writes "Very stable, easy to set up, and easy to use".
+NetApp Cloud Volumes ONTAP is most compared with Azure NetApp Files, Amazon S3, Amazon EFS (Elastic File System), Google Cloud Storage and IBM Spectrum Scale, whereas VMware vSAN is most compared with VxRail, Microsoft Storage Spaces Direct, HPE SimpliVity, Red Hat Ceph Storage and Dell PowerFlex.
 See our NetApp Cloud Volumes ONTAP vs. VMware vSAN report.

 See our list of best Cloud Software Defined Storage vendors.